Organize Anything, SIMPLY

 Toys taking over your house?
 Not able to find that kitchen gadget you need?
 Have bins of things that you may never use but the thought of going through them is overwhelming?
 I feel you!
 Despite what my friends think, I am not type A. I use these strategies to help my all over the place brain find focus and stay organized.

 Before you get scared off by the word systems...spoiler alert...you already work with hundreds of systems in your home, work and family life every day.
 So breathe.
-You are already doing it...it just needs a little editing!
+You are already doing it...they systems just need a little editing!

 I am not here to show you some Pinterest worthy pantry system that is beautiful but not functional.
-I am here to help you create a life where you can find what you want to find quickly and have more time for fun.
+I am here to help you create a life where you can find what you want to find quickly and have more time for fun and time with loved ones.
 If you want to make it pretty after that with labels or pretty bins that is up to you.
 I myself found opaque bins are nice but don't work for my brain.
-I need to see what is inside.
+I need to see what is inside to keep track of my items.
 You have to do what works for you...but here are some general steps that work for everyone.

 Grab some bags or boxes labeled trash/sell/donate: If you are the type who is not likely to deal with selling, just donate!
 You have to figure out how much your time is worth.
 I love donating and not having that hassle and giving back, personally.
 If you like selling, by all means, sell your heart out!

 Pick an area that you want to organize.
-Make it managable.
-A smaller space.
+Start with a small, manageable project.
 Instead of starting with decluttering and organizing the entire kitchen... let's "edit" the kitchen counter that is full of mail.
 Or instead of the entire closet, let's pare down shirts, or even short sleeve shirts.
-Do something small and managable.
-You are way more likely to finish the project.
+Focusing on a small amount of clearing out, you are way more likely to finish the project.

 Edit the space.
-Look at this as you paring down your first draft.
+Look at this as you editing your first draft.
 There was a little unecessary stuff going on there!
 Recycle the junk mail.
-Maybe change to digital bills.
-Editing your closet?
-That dress doesn't fit? donate it to someone who will wear it NOW.
-Not so flattering?
-Give it to your sister-in-law that it would look great on!
-If you have a few 'maybe' items, keep them and revisit in 6 months after seeing if you use them.
+Maybe change to a digital billing system.
+Editing your closet and have items that doesn't fit and you don't know that it ever will? donate it to someone who will wear it NOW.
+Found some pants thar are not so flattering?
+Give them to your sister-in-law that they would look great on!
+If you have a few 'maybe' items, keep them in a bin and revisit in 6 months after seeing if you use them.

 Maintain.
 Now it is system time!
 It is as simple as "If this, then this."
-Again, you are already doing this.
-Just edit.
-It could be as simple "If I have a short sleeve shirt, it goes on the left side of my closet, or "If I open mail, I immediately recycle the junk mail".
-Or starting the one in- one out rule ( I do this with my daughter's toys and my clothes) "If something comes in, something goes out."
-Remember, the goal for all of this is HELPING YOU live easier.
+Again, you are already doing this- just edit.
+An example of this is, "If I have a short sleeve shirt, it goes on the left side of my closet, or "If I open mail, I immediately recycle the junk mail".
+Or starting the one in/one out rule, "If something comes in, something goes out."
+I do this with my daughter's toys and my clothes and it works like a gem.
+Remember, the goal for all of this is helping you to live easier.
 Having less stuff and better systems is one way to make that happen!

 "Momentum will complete projects more then motivation will ever start."

-Just take the small steps (daily or weekly) and before you know it, you will be able to breathe a lot easier!
+Just take the small steps (carve out daily or weekly time for this) and before you know it, you will be able to breathe a lot easier!